Life is pretty crazy now and I, for one, feel like everything is spinning out of control.

 Living paycheck-to-paycheck with no financial plan, even if you are not getting out of debt, does not allow you the financial freedom you need to live your life the way you want.

-At the risk of sounding condescending, I am constantly amazed about how many people do not have a simple budget in their lives.
+At the risk of sounding condescending, I am constantly amazed how many people do not have a simple budget.
 They sort of keep track of their money or, worse, write down every single thing they spend but have no clue how to make a budget.

 You need to make a budget even if you are not making ends meet and your expenses outweigh your income.